TimothyOwen/Dynamics_of_Spheres/README.md

 ## Note: Code requires refactoring

 Simulations of the dynamics of idealised spheres in four different generalised contexts.
-Initially created with A-Level students as the target end-users, to help them visualise complex topics taught in class.
+Initial target-users were A-Level students, where the program's aim was to help them visualise complex topics taught in class.
 Built using Python and Tkinter.

 # Theory